-Bring your English lessons to life by exploring how inequality and poverty affect the lives of young people in different parts of the world, including the UK.
+Bring your English and Welsh lessons to life by exploring how inequality and poverty affect the lives of young people in different parts of the world, including the UK.
 Created in partnership with Young Lives and with the support of subject associations, More or Less Equal? has separate sessions in Geography, Maths and English which can be used in both a subject-specific and cross-curricular way.

 Use real-life stories and information to develop skills in role play and debating, in re-working one style of writing into another, and in reading critically.
 Appreciate a wide range of life situations and perspectives while developing skills in speaking, listening, reading and writing.